 Also, the size of the squash gives you pretty much the amount of the soup, which can be on average six to eight servings.
-Obviously, if you are having big family gathering, you can double the recipe.
+Obviously, if you are having a big family gathering, you can double the recipe.
 This Butternut Squash Bisque is especially great for Thanksgiving or even Christmas.
-Couple other recipe you may like for these occasions are STUFFED BUTTERNUT SQUASH and FESTIVE SPAGHETTI SQUASH.
-Based on this article, there is about 16 types of Winter Squash, but I only had so far, the butternut squash, acorn squash, spaghetti squash and if I am not mistaking, green kabocha as well.
+A couple of other recipes you may like for these occasions are STUFFED ACORN SQUASH and FESTIVE SPAGHETTI SQUASH.
+Based on this article, there are about 16 types of Winter Squash, but I only had so far, butternut squash, acorn squash, spaghetti squash, and if I am not mistaken, green kabocha as well.
 Looks like I have lots of catching up to do!
 How about you?
 How many types of winter squash have you tried?

 I hope you like this recipe as much as I do and you will let me know if you have tried it.
-Also, if you have any questions, or suggestion, please contact me anytime.
+Also, if you have any questions or suggestions, please contact me anytime.
 Thank you so much for visiting and I wish you a wonderful week!